-Replace your hard disk with a solid-state drive to enhance existing computers.
+Replace your hard disk with a solid-state drive (SSD) to enhance existing computers.
 Extend the life of slow machines without reinstalling all your software.

 People are increasingly reliant on their mobile computers and are always striving for better performance.
 One of the most significant issues with mobile computing is the time it takes to boot up and shuts down.
 Battery life is also very important.
 Reducing weight and noise would be of additional benefit.

 Most laptops have an electro-mechanical hard disk that spins at relatively high speed and uses a read/write head on the end of a movable arm to access the data.
 The time it takes for the parts to move is the main limitation of computer performance.

-Over the past few years, Solid State Drives (SSD) have improved and use memory chips rather than revolving magnetic disks to store data.
+Over the past few years, Solid State Drives have improved and use memory chips rather than revolving magnetic disks to store data.
 Solid State Drives are much faster, lighter, use less power, and are silent.

 Initially, SSDs were costly, had a small capacity, were not very reliable, and had numerous compatibility issues with existing computers.
-Today most machines will work with an SSD and combined with larger sizes, higher reliability, and lower cost; they are an excellent means of improving laptop performance.
+Most modern machines will work with an SSD and combined with larger sizes, higher reliability, and lower cost; they are an excellent means of improving laptop performance.

 Is the computer compatible?
 Due to the way, data is handled in the physical drive, installing an SSD is not recommended on machines before Windows 7.
 The laptop manufacturer might not list SSD compatibility on older computers, so to give the best chance of success, upgrading to the latest BIOS is recommended.